asclepius/paulkulyk.com/blog/_posts/2011-08-09-programming-achievements-how-to-level-up-as-a-developer.md

 (Make sure they're measurable.)

 Or, fork it and mark off the achievements you've already conquered.
 You might even flag the one that you're currently working on.
+(For example, check out these forks from [Justin Blake](https://gist.github.com/1134309), [Pierre Chapuis](https://gist.github.com/1134276), and [Yann Esposito](https://gist.github.com/1134044).)

 Or just sound off in the comments:
 What experiences have made you a better developer?